NEW STUDENT ORIENTATION

 The Suzanne H. Arnold Art Gallery hosts six exhibitions each year featuring a variety of artwork.
-Interested students with good academic standing may serve as attendants in the gallery.
+Interested students with good academic standing may serve as attendants in the Gallery.

 The Wig and Buckle Theater Company presents a variety of plays and musicals in Leedy Theater in the Mund College Center.
 Auditions are open to all students in good academic standing.

-sponsor this yearly benefit concert in memory of Marcia Pickwell, a former member of the Music Department faculty.
+The sisters of Sigma Alpha Iota sponsor this yearly benefit concert in memory of Marcia Pickwell, a former member of the Music Department faculty.

-Presented the first Sunday in December, Christmas at the Valley is the College's traditional gift to the local community.
+Presented the first Sunday in December, Christmas at The Valley is the College's traditional gift to the local community.
 The program includes seasonal readings, carols by Lebanon Valley College Choirs, sing-a-long hymns, instrumental music from various ensembles, and a candle lighting service.
-The event features a live nativity scene sponsored by Servants of Christ, a Campus Christian service organization.
+The event features a live nativity scene sponsored by Servants of Christ, a campus Christian service organization.